vitaly-t/iter-ops/README.md

 $ npm i iter-ops
 ```

-In case you need to use asynchronous iterables also (they are in beta now):
+In case you need to use [Asynchronous Iterables] also (they are in beta now):

 ```
 $ npm i iter-ops@beta